 One would then proceed to save the meteo matrix with the save command.
-In order to have the saved data file (as well as other files) in a specific directory, it is advisable to change the directory with the cd command.
-For instance, imagine one wanted to save the data in a file with the filename Meteodata, residing in the $c:\experiments$ directory.
+In order to save the data file (as well as other files) in a specific directory, it is advisable to change the directory with the cd command.
+For instance, imagine one wanted to save the data in a file named Meteodata, residing in the c:\experiments directory.
 One would then specify: